laranex/next-laravel-docs/src/principles.md

 - [NextLaravelServiceProvider.php](https://github.com/laranex/next-laravel/blob/master/src/NextLaravelServiceProvider.php#L46)

 ### Module
-Module is where we wrap our business layers into separate units.
+Modules are where we wrap our business layers into separate units.
 A module can have followings.
 - HTTP
   - Controllers
   - Requests